Mercury (toy manufacturer): Models

 In Italy Mercury had the diecast toy field to itself until 1960 when Politoys first started with its own plastic vehicles.
 Between 1959 and 1964, Mercury moved toward 1:43 scale for models, leaving behind the larger 1:40.
 Models often had interesting choices of livery and racing detail.
 For example, the Ferrari 330P Monza open cockpit race car was offered in several colors including a Silverstone green with British flags, but also in yellow and the standard prancing horse red.
 The Ital Design Manta was another model not often seen in miniature.
 Sometimes doors and hoods did not match well to bodies, like on the Alfa Carabo Bertone's gull-wing doors, or the body shape of the Mercedes C-111 rotary, but the attempt was honorable and often the features were distinct compared to those seen in Politoys or Mebetoys.
 The Alfa Romeo Montreal Bertone was cast nicely, but perhaps not as well as the Politoys M version while the Spanish Pilen C-111 was done with better proportions than the Mercury.

-Besides more exotic Ferraris, Maseratis and Alfas, the more humble fare of Fiat 600s, 1100 sedans, 850 standard and Bertone 128 coupes and sedans, and 124 sedans were offered, Alfettas and Lancia sedans were also produced.
-Among the most endearing Mercurys were the smaller scooters like the APE with delivery box, Lambretta delivery and solo scooter and the ubiquitous Vespa.
+Besides luxury cars such as Ferraris, Maseratis and Alfas, non-luxury vehicles such as Fiat 600s, 1100 sedans, 850 standard and Bertone 128 coupes and sedans, and 124 sedans were offered, Alfettas and Lancia sedans were also produced.
+Mercury also produced scooters like the APE with delivery box, Lambretta delivery and solo scooter and the Vespa.
 Construction and farm vehicles were also offered.

-Some of the newer models seemed to be attempts (if rather feeble) to compete with the snazzier Hot Wheels.
+Some of the newer models seemed to be attempts to compete with Hot Wheels.
 The well-done 1930s Fiat Balilla roadster, for example was later hot-rodded with a V-8 engine, brash exhaust pipes and a roll cage.